 A change in detergent brand is often all that’s needed.
 We don’t recommend or criticise specific brands because what works brilliantly for one person doesn’t do the job for the next.

-We do see patterns, tho.
+We do see patterns, though.
 We know that some people don’t get great results with liquids, so if you’re using a laundry liquid it is worth trying a powder.
 Some parents struggle to get nappies clean with an eco egg, so if this case it is also worth trying a powder.

 Using bio or non-bio is personal preference.
 (Some nappy manufacturers do not recommend using bio, so please check their guidelines if you have a mixed ‘stash’).